cfibmers/kubernetes-cpi/README.md

 export BX_API="{bluemix-api}"
 export BX_USERNAME="{bluemix-user-name}"
 export BX_PASSWORD="{bluemix-password}"
-# optionally supply BX_API_KEY if your ID is federated; BX_PASSWORD is not needed in that case, but you must supply one or the other
+# Optionally supply BX_API_KEY (you must do this if your ID is federated).
+BX_USERNAME and BX_PASSWORD are not needed in that case, but you must supply one or the other.
+# API keys can be associated with an account.
+If supplying an API key and it is not associated with an account, supply BX_ACCOUNTID.
+# BX_ACCOUNTID must be supplied if using username and password.
 export BX_ACCOUNTID="{bluemix-account}"
 export CLUSTER_NAME="{existed-cluster}"
 export SL_USERNAME="{softlayer-username}"